 Devitrification is a natural process with quartz glass.
 The quartz glass is utilized in a glass state.
 The most stable state for quartz is crystalline.
 Therefore, devitrification is the tendency of the quartz to return to its most stable state.
 If the quartz is kept extremely clean and free of contamination, devitrification will occur only at high temperatures.
-The process occurs more rapidly at lower temperatures when the glass has become contaminated by alkaline metals (Na, K, Mg, and Ca).
+The process occurs more rapidly and at lower temperatures when the glass has become contaminated by alkaline metals (Na, K, Mg, and Ca).
 The alkalis found in normal tap water can cause the process to start.
+There is conflicting opinion among the experts as to whether the process can be stopped.
+Some say that once the process starts it does not stop.
+Others indicate that once the alkali is removed, the process will stop.